georgiee/coding-for-kids/slides.md

 # [fit] **_Essential_**

 ---
-^ Hell yeah!
+^ Yeah!
 That would be silly indeed.

 ^ But what do we do?